Vít Krejčí

-Vít Krejčí (/ˈvi:t ˌkreɪˈʧi:/; born 19 June 2000) is a Czech professional basketball player for the Atlanta Hawks of the National Basketball Association.
+Vít Krejčí (/ˈvi:t ˌkreɪˈʧi:/; born 19 June 2000) is a Czech professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
+He was drafted in the second round of the 2020 NBA draft.

 Early life and career

 Krejčí was born in Strakonice, Czech Republic and played basketball for the youth academy of Sokol Pisek.
 At age 14, he joined Spanish basketball club, Zaragoza.
 In the 2016–17 season, he began playing for Anagan Olivar, the reserve team of Zaragoza, in the Liga EBA.

 Professional career

 Basket Zaragoza (2017–2021)

 On 5 March 2017, at 16 years and eight months of age, Krejčí made his professional debut for Zaragoza against Fuenlabrada.
 He tied with Sergi García as the second-youngest debutant in club history, behind Carlos Alocén.
 On 17 April 2020, Krejčí declared for the 2020 NBA draft.
 In the 2019–20 season, Krejčí averaged 3.2 points in 9.2 minutes per game and was named to the ACB All-Young Players Team.
 On 25 September 2020, he suffered a season-ending left knee injury in a game against Real Madrid.